red-jade/exa/README.md

 ## License

-Exa source code is released under the MIT license.
+EXA source code is released under the MIT license.

-Exa code and documentation are:<br>
+EXA code and documentation are:<br>
 Copyright (C) 2024 Mike French